Sweng0d/The-Roman-Empire/README.md

     }
 ```
 After that, comes the bribe itself.
-In the bribe, you put some entries, like:
+In the bribe, you put some inputs, like:
 - Which citizen do you want to bribe
 - Which law will you vote for?
 - Your vote